Margaret Campbell Mann Lesley

 Margaret Campbell Mann Lesley (1891–1988) was an American cytologist and geneticist who specialized in plant breeding cytogenetics.
 Her primary work focused on cytological analyses of tomatoes and citrus.
 She was an active research assistant to Howard B. Frost (1881–1969), an Associate Plant Breeder at the Citrus Experiment Station, and to James W. Lesley (1888–1982), her husband, whom she extensively collaborated and conducted research on tomato breeding.

 Early life and education

 Lesley was born Margaret Campbell Mann on 1891 in Michigan.
 Lesley received her bachelor's degree from the University of Oregon in 1915.
-She then continued to work on her doctoral degree at the University of California, Berkeley, where she received her Master's degree in Zoology in 1918 and her Ph.D. in Genetics in 1921.
-She began her career as a research associate at the University of California in Berkeley, California.
-She was later assigned to the Citrus Experiment Station in Riverside, California in 1924, carrying out the cytological work for Dr. Howard B. Frost, which she also co-published as a junior author.
+She then continued to work on her doctoral degree at the University of California, Berkeley, where she received her master's degree in zoology in 1918 and her Ph.D. in genetics in 1921.
+She began her career as a research associate at the University of California, Berkeley, She was later assigned to the Citrus Experiment Station in 1924, carrying out the cytological work for Dr. Howard B. Frost, which she also co-published as a junior author.

 Lesley met her husband and research collaborator, James W. Lesley, while working at the Citrus Experiment Station.
 They married in 1924 and lived in Riverside, California.
 They had two daughters, Celia and Enid.